Overview

 Location Point | Latitude/longitude if location tracking is enabled.
 See Location-triggered notifications. |

-Language Code | From the device at time of subscription creation.
+Language Code | From the device at time of Subscription creation.
 See Multi-language messaging. |

 Tags | Custom key-value metadata.
 See Tags. |